radareorg/radare2/README.md

 See the [Releases](https://github.com/radareorg/radare2/releases) page for downloads.
 The current git `master` branch is `5.9.5`, next will be `5.9.6`.

-* Since r2-5.6.0 all the patch releases are [abi stable](doc/abi.md)
+* Since 5.6.0, patch releases are [abi stable](doc/abi.md)
-* Odd patch versions are used in git builds only, releases use even numbers
+* Even patch numbers used for releases, odd ones for git.
-* No need to recompile the plugins, bindings or tools if the major and minor version are the same
+* .9 patch versions reflect the abi breaking seasson

 ### Description